What NOT to Wear on a Cruise: Dos and Don’ts

 • Research Local Customs: Before you pack, research the customs and clothing restrictions for the destinations on your itinerary.
 This can help you avoid any cultural faux pas or legal issues.

-• Pack Versatile Cover-Ups: Bring a versatile pashmina or a light button-down long-sleeve shirt that can easily cover up if needed.
+• Pack Versatile Cover-Ups: Bring a versatile pashmina or a lightweight, long-sleeve button-down shirt that can easily cover up if needed.

 Cruise Line Dress Codes